LVC students on walking tour during summer study abroad program in Maastricht, Netherlands

 • Applications are available for pickup in the Center for Global Education (Humanities 107).

-Rising sophomores, juniors, and seniors who are in good social and academic (2.5 GPA) standing may apply.
+• Students from any major who are in good social and academic standing with a minimum of a 2.5 GPA may apply.

 In addition to a tour of Maastricht, the program includes a study trip to European Union institutions in Brussels and a visit to a large corporation in the Benelux region; or to the Hague and NATO headquarters.
 Students will have the opportunity to explore central Europe on the weekends.